Luming-L/ProjectNew/Results/Re/RegioneR.md

 # question:
 In each of 404 samples, do PRDM9-bound ATAC-seq peaks contain more somatic mutations than expected by chance?
 ## Brief Problem Description:
 The binding of PRDM9 will introduce genetic variants in meiotic recombination.
 PRDM9 normally just has expression in testis, but it is also found to express in cancer cells.
-Therefore, we want to
+Therefore, we want to the association between PRDM9 b

 Gene promoter regions are GC rich and there are many CpG islands that lie inside promoters.
 However, is there a statistically significant association between them?
 Do CpG islands overlap with promoters more than one would expect by chance?